Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

 In this post, I will go into some more detail on what atmospheric perspective is and how you can use it to create the illusion of depth in your paintings.

-Knowledge of both atmospheric and linear perspective is essential for learning how to paint with accuracy.
+Knowledge of both atmospheric and linear perspectives is essential for learning how to paint with accuracy.
 But most of the time when we think of perspective we only consider linear perspective.

 1. Texture